vybu/yoshi/website/docs/templates.md

 ---

-For more information, see [the templates](https://github.com/wix/yoshi/tree/master/packages/create-yoshi-app/templates) for those project types
+For more information, see [the templates on yoshi's Github repo](https://github.com/wix/yoshi/tree/master/packages/create-yoshi-app/templates)